(Italics are my comments to assist readers in understanding the fuller context. jg)

 S. M. Barrett: 1905

 Early in October I secured the services of an educated Indian, Asa Deklugie, son of Juh (pronounced Ho or sometimes Whoa), chief of the Nedni Apaches, as interpreter, and the work of compiling the book began.
-(Chief Juh and Geronimo were very close friends and fought many battles together.
+(Chief Juh was Geronimo’s brother-in-law and best friend They fought many battles together.
 Juh stuttered and Geronimo often spoke for him.
 When directing his warriors, Juh usually gestured his commands, rather than try to speak.)

 Geronimo refused to talk when a stenographer was present, or to wait for corrections or questions when telling the story.
 Each day he had in mind what he would tell and told it in a very clear, brief manner.
 He might prefer to talk at his own tepee, at Asa Deklugie’s house, in some mountain dell, or as he rode in a swinging gallop across the prairie; wherever his fancy led him, there he told whatever he wished to tell and no more.